 LinkedIn banners come in many different sizes, designs, and formats.
-This guide will help you understand the different types of LinkedIn banner images, why they are important, and how you can make your very own custom LinkedIn banner image, quickly and easily.
+This guide will help you understand the different types of banners on LinkedIn, why they are important, and how you can make your very own custom LinkedIn banner image, quickly and easily.

-Here are a few reasons to make a custom LinkedIn banner image:
+Here are a few reasons to make a custom LinkedIn image banner:

 Driving Awareness Around Brand - Company page LinkedIn banners can drive more brand awareness and quickly help visitors understand what your company does and how it helps.